apache/calcite/README.md

 ## Disclaimer

-Apache Optiq is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
+Apache Calcite is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making